magic0whi/hexo-blog/source/_posts/zh-cn/learn/introduction-to-linear-algebra.md

        \end{bmatrix}
      \end{alignedat}
      $$
      We can see an upper triangular matrix is in the middle of contruction.
-You may wonder that the \(Q_2\) on the upper right corner will broken something, in fact it is doesn't matter since our goal is to produce the upper triangular matrix \(T\).
+You may wonder that the \(Q_2\) on the upper right corner will broken something, in fact it doesn't matter since our goal is to produce the upper triangular matrix \(T\).
 We now prove that in this new matrix, the new \(Q\)'s are still orthogonal:
      $$
      \begin{array}{l}
        \textbf{Both are transpose of each other}